Is your poor performance due to lack of iron?

 If you've noticed a decline in your running performance lately, or are feeling tired and sluggish and can’t figure out why, then it's just possible it could be due to a lack or iron.
-That's not to say other factors, such as reduced body fat, athletic or running ammenhorea, or excessive mileage are not responsible, but there's a high possibility that lack of iron is to blame.
+That's not to say other factors, such as reduced body fat, athletic or running ammenhorea (absent periods), or excessive running distances are not responsible, but there's a high possibility that lack of iron is to blame.

 Iron deficiency is especially common among women, partly because an obsession with dieting and healthy eating, and sees many tending to avoid eating red meat.
 However, by steering away from what is considered bad may actually end up having a detrimental effect on health and running performance.
 Red meat is rich in iron, and it is iron that is responsible for red blood cell formation.

 In athletes, particularly female runners, iron deficiency follows three phases.
-Firstly there is the depletion of iron stores, followed by diminished erythropoieses (the hormone EPO which is responsible for red blood cell production) and finally reduced hemoglobin production.
-It is the hemoglobin that carries the oxygen around the body.
+Firstly there is the depletion of iron stores, followed by diminished erythropoieses (the hormone EPO which is responsible for red blood cell production) and finally reduced haemoglobin production.
+It is the haemoglobin that carries the oxygen around the body.

 Studies have shown that more than half of all women runners are deficient in iron.
 Low iron levels result in fatigue and poor endurance, since the blood is unable to carry oxygen as efficiently to working muscles.
 Another indication of low iron levels can be feeling cold.